Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 What causes the colour change in Diaspore?

 Dazzling Diaspore gemstones reveal their true beauty through stunning colour-changing effects, driven by their pleochroic properties and the presence of impurities such as iron, manganese, titanium, and chromium.
-For more details, the trace elements interact with the crystal structure to influence how light is absorbed and reflected.
+For more details, trace elements interact with the crystal structure, influencing how light is absorbed and reflected.
 At the same time, pleochroism causes the gemstone to display different colours when viewed from various angles, resulting in the remarkable colour change.

 Previous